Carb Cycling Meal Plan – Introduction

 Your body uses carbs for energy.

-When you eat carbohydrates, they break down into glucose and then:
+When you eat carbohydrates, they break down into glucose and then are:

 While instant energy and glycogen are “good” effects of eating carbs, most people want to avoid gaining fat.

-By manipulating your carb intake, you can enjoy the energy-boosting effect of eating carbs while avoiding any potential fat gain issues.
+By manipulating your carbohydrate intake, you can enjoy the energy-boosting effect of eating carbs while avoiding any potential fat gain issues.

-For gaining muscle, this means eating more carbs on training days, when you need energy for workouts, and less carbohydrate on the days when you are resting, and when unused, carbs could end up converting into fat.
+For gaining muscle, this means eating more carbs on training days, when you need energy for workouts, and fewer carbohydrates on your rest days when carbs could become fat if unused.

 Carb cycling is also useful for fat loss.

-High carb days ensure your glycogen stores are topped up so you have the energy you need to work out, while low carb days avoid the carb overload that could otherwise interfere with fat burning.
+Higher carb days ensure your glycogen stores are topped up so you have the energy levels you need to work out, while low carb days avoid the carb overload that could otherwise interfere with fat burning.

 What Foods Can You Eat When Carb Cycling?